 Recent (within 11 months) treatment with blood products that contain antibody (specific interval depends on the product)

 If a person is infected with Mycobacterium tuberculosis, MMR vaccine and possibly MMRV vaccine may temporarily suppress the response to tuberculin testing.
 Thus, if needed, this test can be done before or at the same time as vaccination.
 If people have already been vaccinated, testing should be postponed for 4 to 6 weeks after vaccination.

 The MMR vaccine causes a mild or inapparent, noncommunicable infection.
 Symptoms include fever > 38° C, sometimes followed by a rash.
-Central nervous system reactions are very rare; the vaccine does not cause autism Autism Spectrum Disorders Autism spectrum disorders are neurodevelopmental disorders characterized by impaired social interaction and communication, repetitive and stereotyped patterns of behavior, and uneven intellectual... read more (see MMR vaccine and autism Measles-mumps-rubella (MMR) vaccine and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more and Vaccine Safety Vaccine Safety Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ).
+Central nervous system reactions are very rare; the vaccine does not cause autism Autism Spectrum Disorders Autism spectrum disorders are neurodevelopmental disorders characterized by impaired social interaction and communication, repetitive and stereotyped patterns of behavior, and uneven intellectual... read more (see MMR vaccine and autism Measles-Mumps-Rubella (MMR) Vaccine Despite the rigorous vaccine safety systems in place in the United States, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have... read more and Vaccine Safety Vaccine Safety Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more ).